nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

   Examples:

   * `edithis 2 sd/01/01/2017`<br>
-  Edits the start date of task 2 (which is reccuring)
+  Edits the start date of task 2 (which is recurring)

   * `edithis 2 Go to 2103 Lecture`<br>
-  Edits the description of task 2 (which is reccuring)
+  Edits the description of task 2 (which is recurring)

 ### 2.5.
 Finding all tasks containing any keyword in their name: `find`